UltimatTomat/Equation-Generator/README.md

 # Equation-Generator

-A program that generates random equations.
+A program that lets you generate random equations.

 If you have any questions about the program, feel free to contact @Ultimat_Tomat on Instagram!